Ark Acton Academy

 Ark Acton Academy, is a coeducational secondary school and sixth form located in the Acton area of the London Borough of Ealing, England.

 The school teaches pupils between the ages of 11 and 18.
-It is sited on Gunnersbury Lane (A4000) just north of Acton Town Underground station.
+It is sited on Gunnersbury Lane (A4000).

 History

 Grammar school

 The school was originally known as Acton County Grammar School, which opened in 1906 for 200 boys (at a different site).
 It was the first purpose-built county grammar school in Middlesex.
 From 1926 to 1956, the school's headmaster was GCT Giles, an Old Etonian and communist activist who was President of the National Union of Teachers (NUT) when the Education Act 1944 was introduced.
 In 1958, the school began admitting girls, becoming fully co-educational in 1966.
 The year before, in 1965, the school's administration moved from Middlesex County Council to the London Borough of Ealing.
 When proposals for going comprehensive appeared in 1966, parents took the LEA to court and lost.